-> So for these heavier genres of music I stopped finishing them to an arbitrary number, and went with my gut and ears again instead – no more volume boost requests from clients.
+So for these heavier genres of music I stopped finishing them to an arbitrary number, and went with my gut and ears again instead while still considering the streaming platform.

-> Don’t get me wrong, I definitely think some forms of music definitely sound better around -14LUFS.
+Don’t get me wrong, I definitely think some forms of music definitely sound better around -14LUFS.
 Mellow acoustic music, singer songwriter, some orchestral, lighter reggae, light jazz, piano music and several other genres will certainly not benefit from being too “pushed”, and a -14LUFS finish may be appropriate.

 Sometimes genres blur, certain sounds or instruments will lead the focus, perhaps it’s a drum-heavy track, or there are no drums at all, just an ambient drone.
 What if there is an album full of variation?

 With so many variables, how do you decide what LUFS to finish at?
 This is where an experienced professional mastering engineer will make the call, and find the best finish for your track or album.
 Confidence, knowledge and an instant understanding of what is “right” which comes from years worth of experience.

 For example I estimate I have completed around 39,000 hours of studio time (30 hrs per week average over 25 years, since getting really in to music production aged 16 in 1996.
 Probably more hours as I used to pull a lot of all-nighters in my youth).

 The Problem With Only Using Numbers To Set Your Mastering Loudness